atgenomix/connectedreads/README.md

 ## Background

 Current human genome sequencing assays in both clinical and research settings primarily utilize short-read sequencing and apply resequencing pipelines to detect genetic variants.
-However, structural variant (SV) discovery remains a considerable challenge due to an incomplete reference genome, mapping errors and high sequence divergence.
+However, theses mapping-based data analysis pipelines remains a considerable challenge due to an incomplete reference genome, mapping errors and high sequence divergence.

 To overcome this challenge, we propose an efficient and effective whole-read assembly workflow with unsupervised graph mining algorithms on an Apache Spark large-scale data processing platform called ConnectedReads.
-By fully utilizing short-read data information, ConnectedReads is able to generate haplotype-resolved contigs and then streamline downstream pipelines to provide higher-resolution SV discovery than that provided by other methods, especially in N-gap regions.
+By fully utilizing short-read data information, ConnectedReads is able to generate assembled contigs and then benefit downstream pipelines to provide higher-resolution SV discovery than that provided by other methods, especially in high diversity against reference and N-gap regions of reference.
 Furthermore, we demonstrate a cost-effective approach by leveraging ConnectedReads to investigate all spectra of genetic changes in population-scale studies.

 ## Documentation